What is the difference between a QR Code and an AR Code?

 Can QR Codes be used for payment processing?

 Yes, QR codes are extensively used in digital payments.
-Customers simply scan a merchant-provided QR code using a mobile wallet (e.g., Apple Pay, Google Pay) to conduct purchases swiftly and securely.
+Customers easily scan a merchant-provided QR code using a mobile wallet (e.g., Apple Pay, Google Pay) to conduct purchases swiftly and securely.

 Are there any security concerns associated with QR Codes?